Rajdeep2121/Natural-Scene-Classifier/README.md

 # Architecture of the Model

->A conv2D layer with 32 nodes
+>A conv2D layer with 32 nodes<br>
->A max pooling layer with a sliding window size of 2x2
+>A max pooling layer with a sliding window size of 2x2<br>
->A flatten layer
+>A flatten layer<br>
->A hidden dense layer with 128 nodes
+>A hidden dense layer with 128 nodes<br>
 >An output dense layer with 6 nodes with softmax activation function

 The model is compiled with adam optimizer with a loss of categorical crossentropy